-Stock futures rise ahead of major earnings reports
+Stock futures give up gains ahead of major earnings reports

 GM, Ford, Boeing and Coca-Cola are due to report earnings

-U.S. equity futures traded modestly higher ahead of some heavyweight corporate earnings releases.
+U.S. equity futures turned lower ahead of some heavyweight corporate earnings releases.

-The major futures indexes indicate a gain of 0.2%, the day after the S&P 500 reached its second new high in two days.
+The major futures indexes indicate a loss of 0.1%, the day after the S&P 500 reached its second new high in two days.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE